magento/devdocs/guides/v2.2/config-guide/prod/config-reference-var-name.md

 ### Find a website or store view scope in the database {#cloud-vars-db}
 To get these values from the database:

-1. If you haven't done so already, log in to your development system as the [Magento file system owner]({{ page.baseurl }}install-gde/prereq/file-sys-perms-over.html).
+1. If you haven't done so already, log in to your development system as the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %}.
 2. Enter the following command:

 		mysql -u <magento database user name> -p